top of page

 There are available places in Erin Mills for new high density apartment-style buildings, adjacent to transit, in accordance with the original plan of Erin Mills and the City of Mississauga Official Plan.
 4099 Erin Mills Parkway is not one of those high-density places because 4099 Erin Mills Parkway is a commercial centre, in the midst of planned, diverse housing with modified-pinwheel streets, that is not part of a major transit hub.
 Highway 403 forms a dangerous wall to the closest Major Transit Station Area.
 There are available places to build high-density housing along Eglinton and at South Common Community Node in accordance with the original plan of Erin Mills and the City of Mississauga Official Plan.

 The original commercial area plan for Erin Mills contemplated a 25-acre Community Shopping Centre at South Common surrounded by high-density residential units.
-The original commercial plan contemplated two 5 or 6 acre "neighbourhood shopping centres" for Pheasant Run, Arbour Green, and Olde Burnhamthorpe.
+The original commercial plan contemplated two 5 or 6 acre "neighbourhood shopping centres" for Pheasant Run, Arbour Green, and Olde Burnhamthorpe/Sawmill Creek, Bridlepath/Promomtory neighbourhoods.
 One was planned for Glen Erin Drive at St. Clare School.
-Another was planned for the area of St. Mark School north of the original Burnhamthorpe (now Burbank drive) When construction started in the 1970s the two "neighbourhood shopping centres" were merged into 4099 Erin Mills Parkway, as the only neighbourhood shopping centre actually built within EMSRA boundaries.
+Another was planned for the area of St. Mark School north of the original Burnhamthorpe (now Burbank drive).
+Please note the larger black circles in the diagram from Erin Mills New Town" at the very top of this page.

 The City of Mississauga Official Plan states that 4099 Erin Mills Parkway is designated as “Mixed Use”.
 There is room for improvement of the site at 4099 Erin Mills Parkway to include some housing as contemplated by the Official Plan.
-EMSRA should discuss what sorts of housing that might include.
-However, the historical commercial nature of the site should be preserved at all costs.
-Any application by a Developer that does not comply with the following requirements in Mississauga’s Official Plan should be rejected outright:
+EMSRA and its members should discuss what sorts of housing that might include.
+However, the historical commercial nature of the site at 4099 Erin Mills Parkway should be preserved at all costs.
+Any application by a Developer that does not comply with the following requirements in Mississauga’s draft Official Plan 2051 should be rejected outright by the City, and on appeal, by the Ontario Land Tribunal:

 10.2.6.2 The planned function of lands designated Mixed Use is to provide a variety of